 So they are but cars the one that decides sort of in conjunction with them to go on it?

-but Right, exactly.
+Right, exactly.
 So yeah, this is the one that talks about everything from you know what’s included.
-Do you have a kitchen sink Do you have you know, washer and dryer Do you have a water heater which you have to and then it goes into things about your sprinkler system.
+Do you have a kitchen sink?
+Do you have you know, a washer and dryer?
+Do you have a water heater?
+Which you have to and then it goes into things about your sprinkler system?
 If you’ve redone anything in your house, your windows, are there other noisy neighbors or dogs next door to you.
-And then you also, yeah, that’s

 Absolutely.
 Right on the property.
-Yeah, I, I have done so many transactions.
+Yeah, I have done so many transactions.
 And I just have to say advice.
-For sellers, disclose every lose, disclose, disclose don’t,
+For sellers, disclose every loss, disclose, disclose don’t!

-this is the stupidest thing you can do is lie or or misrepresent, right? quartered, everybody knows.
-Forget,
+This is the stupidest thing you can do is lie or misrepresent, right?

 Well, let’s say they forget to tell you that there’s this massive plumbing leak that they had, and they never really got it fixed.
 And it’s underneath the house, and the inspector can’t get to the figure, oh, we want to tell anybody, then they find out about it two years later, Eli comes after them, and tortures them.
-And it’s fraud, and it’s deception.
-And the and the real estate agent gets sued.
+And it’s considered fraud, and it’s deception.
+And the real estate agent gets sued.
 And then they get and go to the hoochie watchi, the, you know, insurance.
-And that’s how, and that’s my whole point of if you’re going to list or use somebody ask them about their E and O insurance claims.
-And you’ll see, it’s like, going, Yeah, it’s just stupid to do but move on.
-Yes.
+And that’s how, and that’s my whole point of if you’re going to list or use somebody ask them about their E & O insurance claims.
+And you’ll see, it’s like, going, yeah, it’s just stupid to do but move on.

 Exactly.
 And that’s, that’s the problem between northern and southern California at the time of this podcast, so many, most of the agents in Southern California will not give you anything, they won’t give you the either one of those forms ahead of time until you sign an agreement, because in the old school ways of selling to people, oh, let them sign the agreement, then they’re emotionally involved and blah, blah, blah, well, guess what?
 You know, those days are over, stop it.
 This is why when we list your property, everything’s prepared.
 I don’t let it go on until everything is done, because it’s crazy.
 Just let everybody know everything upfront, they’re going to find out anyway.
 Because their idea under their idea you got you got to negotiate twice.
 It’s crickets.
 It’s Cuckoo.